jabeldmc/fsfp-homework-5-trivia-game/README.md

 Functions with prefix `game` are game actions executed by the FSA.
 They could be methods in objects of type `Game`.

-Function `fsaStep()` implements one step of the FSA.
+Function `gameFsaStep()` implements one step of the FSA.

-Function `fsaMain()` is the main FSA loop.
+Function `gameFsaMain()` is the main FSA loop.

 Variables `FSA_CONTINUE__NO` and `FSA_CONTINUE__YES` determine if the FSA loop should stop or continue.

+# To Do

+* Create dark mode.
+* Make UI responsive.
+* Move all game logic into its own module (`TriviaGame.js`).

 # History

+## Build 5

+* Dynamically generate trivia questions from a question dictionary.
+Question order, incorrect answers, and order of answers to a question are selected randomly.
+* Separated all game logic from UI logic.
+* Dynamically change background color of messages for correct and incorrect answer (JQuery + Bootstrap CSS classes).
+* Tweaks on messages, UI, and game logic.

 ## Build 4

-* Added dynamic CSS using JQuery and Bootstrap CSS classes.
+* Dynamically change background color of timer (JQuery + Bootstrap CSS classes).

 ## Build 3

-* Finished UI using Bootstrap.
+* Finished UI (Bootstrap).
 * Tweaks on messages.